Landing on Water: Record One Sessions

 In late 1985 and early 1986, Young would make a new attempt at recording a more commercial sounding album at Record One Studios in Los Angeles.
 This time, Young would hire producer Danny Kortchmar, who had recently seen success with Don Henley's Building the Perfect Beast.
 Young, Kortchmar and studio drummer Steve Jordan play all the instruments on the album, including Synclavier, synth bass and other synthesizers.
-Young would later play with Jordan again during his SNL performance of "Keep on Rocking in the Free World" in 1989.
+Young would later play with Jordan again during his SNL performance of "Rockin' in the Free World" in 1989.
 Jordan would also later go on to join the Rolling Stones.
 Kortchmar would bring in engineer Niko Bolas, launching a long term working relationship.
 Bolas would go on to produce several of Young's subsequent albums.

 Kortchmar recalled his experiences making the album in a 2019 interview with Dale Kawashima:

 "He had heard the stuff I was doing with Don Henley, and he was intrigued by the idea of using more electronics.
 He had a Synclavier (synthesizer/work station), and so he brought me in, thinking I was a guy that knew this stuff, which I did to some degree.
 The first thing I did was call two of my great pals to work with me on it.
 One was Steve Jordan the great drummer, and the other was Niko Bolas, who’s a brilliant audio engineer.
 And we came in there and just blew the joint up.
 That was incredible working with Neil, because we were really pounding away.
 I was playing a synth bass on most of it, and Neil had pre-sequenced stuff that he’d done on his Synclavier.
 So we’d run the Synclavier, and Neil would bash away and Steve…his drum sound is just punching right through the wall.
 And Neil responded brilliantly to this big beat, so that was a lot of fun.
 I love Neil, he’s such a great cat...he’s such a talented, adventurous fellow, musically.
 We had a great time making that record.